-Track promotion rates and promotion speed for colocated employees compared to remote employees.
-Similarly, compare Compa-ratios and range penetration for these two groups to see if they differ widely.
+Track promotion rates and promotion speed for office-based employees compared to remote employees.
+Similarly, compare compa-ratios and range penetration for these two groups to see if they differ widely.
 Dig in to any outliers to try to understand if they are justified, or if you need to make improvements to create a better experience for remote team members.

 Use the right technologies and tools